cardboard-iguana/cardboard-iguana.com/notes/tryhackme-pickle-rick.md

 * `cat Sup3rS3cretPickl3Ingred.txt` reveals that cat is disabled.
 * `ls /` reveals that we can list things outside of the webroot.
 * `ls /home` reveals two users: rick and ubuntu (so trying to SSH in as R1ckRul3s wouldn't have worked anyway).
-* `ls -la /home/rick` reveals a `second ingredients` file...
-But no .ssh directory!
+* `ls -la /home/rick` reveals a `second ingredients` file… But no .ssh directory!
 Damnit.
 * `ls -la /home/ubuntu` does reveal an .ssh directory, but we can't actually descend into it.

 Alright, so `cat` is disabled.
 But can I get at it another way? `bash -c "cat Sup3rS3cretPickl3Ingred.txt"` also doesn't work.
 Neither does `more Sup3rS3cretPickl3Ingred.txt`.
 But `less Sup3rS3cretPickl3Ingred.txt` does work!